Diomedes: Book VI

 Diomedes continued his feats by killing Axylus and Calesius.
 Hector's brother Helenus described Diomedes' fighting skills in this manner: "He fights with fury and fills men's souls with panic.
 I hold him mightiest of them all; we did not fear even their great champion Achilles, son of an immortal though he be, as we do this man: his rage is beyond all bounds, and there is none can vie with him in prowess."

 Helenus then sent Hector to the city of Troy to tell their mother about what was happening.
 According to the instructions of Helenus, Priam's wife gathered matrons at the temple of Athena in the acropolis and offered the goddess the largest, fairest robe of Troy.
 She also promised the sacrifice of twelve heifers if Athena could take pity on them and break the spear of Diomedes.
 Athena, of course, did not grant it.

 Meanwhile, one brave Trojan named Glaucus challenged the son of Tydeus to a single combat.
 Impressed by his bravery and noble appearance, Diomedes inquired if he were an immortal in disguise.
 Although Athena has previously told him not to fear any immortal, Diomedes displayed his humility by saying, "I will not fight any more immortals."

 Glaucus told the story of how he was descended from Bellerophon who killed the Chimaera and the Amazons.
 Diomedes realized that his grandfather Oeneus hosted Bellerophon, and so Diomedes and Glaucus must also be friends.
 They resolved to not fight each other and Diomedes proposed exchanging their armours.
-Cunning Diomedes only gave away a bronze armour for the golden one he received.
-The phrase ‘Diomedian swap’ originated from this incident.
+Cunning Diomedes gave his bronze armour, worth nine oxen, for Glaucus's golden armour worth 100 oxen.
+The phrase 'Diomedian swap' originated from this incident.